Mahabharata

 1. Literature and Arts: The Mahabharata has inspired countless works of literature, drama, dance, and visual arts in India and beyond.
 Its stories and characters are frequently depicted in various cultural forms.

-2. Religion and Philosophy: The Bhagavad Gita profoundly influences Hindu religion and philosophy, serving as a spiritual and philosophical guide.
+2. Religion and Philosophy: The Bhagavad Geeta profoundly influences Hindu religion and philosophy, serving as a spiritual and philosophical guide.

 Modern Relevance